-In this section, we close our discussion of linearized Grad systems with an application to simple models of the phonon transport in rigid insulators.
-It is demonstrated that the extended diffusion mode transforms into second sound mode due to its coupling to a non-hydrodynamic mode at some critical value of the wave vector.
+In this section, we close our discussion of linearized Grad systems with an application to simple models for phonon transport in rigid insulators.
+It is demonstrated that the extended diffusion mode transforms into a second sound mode due to its coupling to a non-hydrodynamic mode at some critical value of the wave vector.
 This criticality shows up as a branching point of the extension of the diffusion mode within the Chapman--Enskog method.
-Though the analysis is essentially similar to the examples considered above, it is presented in some details for the sake of completeness.
+Although the analysis is essentially similar to the examples considered above, it is presented in some details for the sake of completeness.

-Experiments on heat pulses propagation through crystalline media \cite{experiment} confirmed existence of a temperature window (the Guyer-Krumhansl window \cite{Krumhansl}) with respect to which the features of heat propagation are qualitatively different: At temperatures exceeding the high-temperature edge of the window, the heat propagates in a diffusion-like way.
-Below the low-temperature edge of the window, the propagation goes in a ballistic way, with a constant speed of sound.
+Experiments on heat pulse propagation through crystalline media \cite{experimenta,experimentb} confirmed the existence of a temperature window (the Guyer-Krumhansl window \cite{Krumhansl1,Krumhansl2,Krumhansl3}) with respect to which the features of heat propagation are qualitatively different: At temperatures exceeding the high-temperature edge of the window, the heat propagates in a diffusion-like way.
+Below the low-temperature edge of the window, the propagation goes in a ballistic way, with the constant speed of sound.
 Within the window, the propagation becomes wave-like.
 This latter regime is called second sound (see \cite{Beck} for a review).

 This problem has drawn some renewed attention in the last years.
-Models relevant for a unified description of diffusion, second sound, and ballistic regimes of heat propagation are intensively discussed (see \cite{Berlin,Jou2} and references therein).
+Models relevant for a unified description of diffusion, second sound, and ballistic regimes of heat propagation are intensively discussed (see \cite{Berlin,Ded} and references therein).
 To be specific, recall the simplest and typical model of the phonon transport \cite{Berlin}.
-Let $e({\bfx},t)$ and ${\bfp}({\bfx},t)$ be small deviations of the energy density and of the energy flux of the phonon field from their equilibrium values, respectively.
+Let $e({\bfx},t)$ and ${\bfp}({\bfx},t)$ be small deviations of the energy density and energy flux of the phonon field from their equilibrium values, respectively.
 Then